Everything to know about Live Aid musical ‘Just For One Day’

 This is an amazing subject for a stage show.
 There’s a background of social unrest and revolution, a humanitarian crisis that speaks to our moral obligations as a wider society, and then, at the centre, an electrifying live concert teeming with famous names.

-We know that John O’Farrell is writing the show.
-He contributed a brilliant book to the Mrs Doubtfire musical, which is currently playing in the West End, as well as to the Broadway show Something Rotten!.
-He has also written for satirical current affairs programmes like Have I Got News For You and Spitting Image, so we can expect a combination of political savvy and humorous musical theatre from him.
+The show's writer John O’Farrell contributed a brilliant book to the Mrs Doubtfire musical, as well as to the Broadway show Something Rotten!.
+He has also written for satirical current affairs programmes like Have I Got News For You and Spitting Image, so he brings a combination of political savvy and humorous musical theatre to the show.

 At the helm is the busy director Luke Sheppard, whose work includes big musicals like In the Heights and & Juliet, as well as the more intimate @sohoplace premiere The Little Big Things.
 We definitely know that Sheppard can supply a thrilling, contemporary production with vocal fireworks and exciting movement, and The Little Big Things showed he could handle a true story too.

-The musical also continues those all-important fundraising efforts: 10% of ticket sales will be donated to The Band Aid Charitable Trust.
+The musical also continues those all-important fundraising efforts: 10% of ticket sales will be donated to The Band Aid Charitable Trust, with a goal of £2,000,000 raised by the end of 2025.

 Originally published on